 Introduction

-Pitting corrosion may be thought of as a form of localised corrosion that occurs on one part of a metal surface at a much higher rate than over the rest of the surface.
+Pitting corrosion can be thought of as a form of localised corrosion that occurs on one part of a metal surface at a much higher rate than over the rest of the surface.
 Pitting corrosion is associated with the breakdown of a surface film and often occurs on completely flat surfaces.
-If the surface film is cathodic, an area without the film will act as a small anode, thus suffering intense corrosion that leads to pitting.
+If the surface film is cathodic, an area without the film can act as a small anode, thus suffering intense corrosion that leads to pitting.

 Pits can also be nucleated at points determined not only by faults in the surface film, but also at sites determined by the underlying metal.
-Such sites may arise from alloy heterogeneities in the surface, or be associated with grain or phase boundaries.
-Solid non-metallic inclusions from processing procedures or from impurities, e.g. sulphides in stainless steels, may also provide initiation sites.
+Such sites can arise from alloy heterogeneities in the surface, or be associated with grain or phase boundaries.
+Solid non-metallic inclusions from processing procedures or from impurities, e.g. sulphides in stainless steels, can also provide initiation sites.

 Alloy Susceptibility